nrfconnect/ncs-zigbee/samples/light_bulb/README.rst

 You can use this sample with the :ref:`Zigbee Network coordinator <zigbee_network_coordinator_sample>` and :ref:`Zigbee Light switch <zigbee_light_switch_sample>` samples to set up a basic Zigbee network.

 As a proof of concept, the sample also supports the optional :ref:`zigbee_light_bulb_sample_matter`, which lets the same firmware start as a Zigbee Router and migrate to a Matter Dimmable Light after Matter commissioning.
+This combined Matter build also enables :ref:`Touchlink <zigbee_commissioning_modes_touchlink>` target support, so it can be commissioned by a nearby Touchlink initiator without a Zigbee Coordinator on the network.

 Requirements
 ************